WNKY: Misuse of the EAS tones

 On November 5, 2013, the Federal Communications Commission (FCC) fined the station's licensee, MMK License, $39,000 due to a mid-June 2012 ad for a local sports apparel store that was filmed and aired by WNKY, which featured Emergency Alert System (EAS) tones used in a promotional and non-warning situation.
-WNKY was also required to launch a local campaign about the EAS, air additional emergency preparation public service announcements, and lease space on their tower for modernized warning equipment to the Warren County Emergency Management agency and the City of Bowling Green.
+Per a settlement in the case, WNKY was also required to launch a local campaign about the EAS, air additional emergency preparation public service announcements, and lease space on their tower for modernized warning equipment to the Warren County Emergency Management agency and the City of Bowling Green.

 Cable carriage dispute in Glasgow

 On January 1, 2015, the Glasgow Electric Plant Board dropped both of WNKY's digital subchannels from its lineup because of a 1,000 percent increase in cost.
 Both WNKY and WNKY-DT2 returned to the Electric Plant Board's cable lineup in February 2015 after agreeing to a 100 percent increase instead of 1,000.
 The digital subchannels were placed on different channels (WNKY on 16 and WNKY-DT2 on 23) without high definition service.